ashtonw7/writing-with-no-purpose/posts/king.md

 —What’s a queen?

 —Kind of my counterpart.
-Everyone’s been talking about letting me live this crazy life where I’m rich and don’t work.
+Everyone’s been talking about letting me live this life where I’m rich and don’t work.
 I know.
 Crazy, right?
 But everyone’s saying it.
 And I’d let you tag along.

 —That would be nice.
 And we’d be married?